cammatsui/tasktree/README.md

-# TaskDAG
+# TaskTree

 ## Overview

-TaskDAG is a CLI task and project management program.
+TaskTree is a CLI task and project management program.

 Features:
 - Create and remove projects (project metadata + a dependency graph of tasks)